AdobeDocs/destination-sdk.en/help/getting-started.md

 ## Overview

 This page describes how to authenticate and start using Adobe Destination SDK.
-It includes instructions how to obtain Adobe I/O authentication credentials, a sandbox name and ID, and how to be added to an allowed partner list.
+It includes instructions on how to obtain Adobe I/O authentication credentials, a sandbox name and ID, and how to be added to an allowed partner list.

 ## Terminology